Trump Immigration Policy Leads To 21 Arrests As Agents Raid 7-Eleven Stores Nationwide

 “Today’s actions send a strong message to U.S. businesses that hire and employ an illegal workforce,” Homan said.
 “ICE will enforce the law, and if you are found to be breaking the law, you will be held accountable.”

 The raids were done specifically to catch erring business owners, though a total of 21 workers were apprehended.
-Those arrested came from 7-Eleven branches in 17 states, specifically, California, Colorado, Delaware, Florida, Illinois, Indiana, Maryland, Michigan, Missouri, Nevada, new Jersey, New York, North Carolina, Oregon, Pennsylvania, Texas, And Washington, as well as in Washington, D.C., Newsweek reported.
+Those arrested came from 7-Eleven branches in 17 states, specifically, California, Colorado, Delaware, Florida, Illinois, Indiana, Maryland, Michigan, Missouri, Nevada, New Jersey, New York, North Carolina, Oregon, Pennsylvania, Texas, And Washington, as well as in Washington, D.C., Newsweek reported.

 The arrested 7-Eleven workers were taken in and are now being investigated for the possibility of entering the country illegally.
 The immigration agency will take a closer look at the cases and decide whether they will warrant administrative action or criminal investigations, according to Benner.